snu-sf/crellvm/README.md

     + It also buildss & installs llvm.
     + `.build/llvm-obj` will contain llvm object files.
     + `install/bin` will contain llvm installation.
-    + You may want to alter "JOBS" variable, default is 24.

 - `make llvm`
-    + You may want to alter "JOBS" variable, default is 24.
     + `script/llvm-build.sh`
     + `.build/llvm-obj` will contain llvm object files.